 - Professional Practice in the Province of Québec, Faculty of Agricultural and Environmental Sciences, McGill University,2010

 - Key Challenges to the Staffing Services Industry, Association of Canadian Search, Employment & Staffing Services (ACSESS), 2010

 - Delegate to the Board of Directors of the Miriam Home and Services

 - Boards and executive committees of a private school, a museum and other not-for-profit charitable organizations in Montreal.

-- The Law Society of Upper Canada (occasional practice permit)
+- The Law Society of Ontario (occasional practice permit)

 - Canadian Bar Association

 - Lord Reading Law Society

 Bar admissions & education

 - Quebec Bar, 2004